CORONAVIRUS, COVID-19 and NMOSD

 Reported cases of COVID-19 have ranged from no reported symptoms or very mild to severe, including fatality.
-Based on available data, COVID-19 cases are mostly mild, however 16% have been deemed severe.
+Based on available data, COVID-19 cases are mostly mild, however about 20% have been deemed severe.
 People who are at greatest risk of severe infection are those in high risk groups, including: those with older age, heart and lung disease and the immunocompromised (impaired or weakened immune system).
 COVID-19 can lead to development of pneumonia and in severe cases, acute respiratory distress syndrome (ARDS).

 What about NMOSD treatments?

 Many treatments for NMOSD work by suppressing the immune system.
 In general, people with NMOSD who are treated with immunosuppressants have an increased susceptibility to infections.
-There is currently no data available on any commonly used treatments for NMOSD and the new coronavirus and COVID-19 outcomes.

 If you are an NMOSD patient receiving treatment and have concerns about your risk for COVID-19, do not stop your treatment without discussion with your NMOSD care clinician.
 If you have symptoms suggestive of COVID or have been in close contact with a person known to have COVOD-19 or believe to have COVID-19, stay home and contact your NMOSD clinician team right away.

 - Get a Covid vaccine when available to you!
 Check with your doctor about any questions or concerns first.